 - Partnerships which demonstrate continued development over time, including teaching and learning projects

-Priority has been given to presentations which include Indigenous collaborators, organisations or representatives, and which include a substantial focus on relationship development and maintenance.
-The conference will include an innovative combination of presentations, roundtables, workshops, and PechaKucha.
+Priority was given to presentations which included Indigenous collaborators, organisations or representatives, and with a substantial focus on relationship development and maintenance.
+The conference provided an innovative combination of presentations, roundtables, workshops, and PechaKucha.

-All delegates are invited to attend a Reception on the evening of Thursday 5 April (day 1), showcasing the work of Indigenous students and artists at the University of Melbourne.
+All delegates were invited to attend a Reception on the evening of Thursday 5 April (day 1), showcasing the work of Indigenous students and artists at the University of Melbourne.

 Information about presentation types that were accepted is available here.